 Task List on Airtable

+Let's navigate to the Features tab of the block settings and look into the Group by option.
 Here, you select the field by which you want to group the board items.
-If the field has 3 values, for instance, the board will consist of 3 columns (each column is assigned one of the field values) and the records will be grouped accordingly.
+If, for instance, the field has 3 values, the board will consist of 3 columns (each column is assigned one of the field values) and the records will be grouped accordingly.

 In our example, we have grouped by the task Status field.
-Therefore, we have four columns (To Do, In Progress, On Hold, Done) and tasks are grouped under each column based on their status.
+Therefore, we have four columns (To Do, In Progress, Done) and tasks are grouped under each column based on their status.

 Mapping the Fields

-In the List Item Fields section, you map the fields that should be shown on board cards.
-In our example, we have connected the Image, Description, Assignee, and Position fields as you can see in the screenshot below.
+In the List Item section, you map the fields that should be shown on board cards.
+In our example, we have connected the Image, Name, Assignee, and Description fields as you can see in the screenshot below.

 Mapping the fields

-Kanban's conditional filters work similar to those of the List block.
+Kanban's conditional filters work similar to those of the List block and are also located in the Data tab.
 For our use case, it could be relevant to configure them so that each logged-in Assignee only sees his/her tasks.
 To achieve that, we need to set up a filter to show each user only the tasks where the Assignee fields corresponds to his/her email.

 Any user that has access to the board can move the board cards from one column to another using drag&drop.
 As a result, the corresponding value of the card will be updated as well.
-Below we move a task from the On Hold column to Done.
+Below we move a task from the To Do column to InProgress.
 As you can see, its Status field value changes to Done on Airtable.